Receiving calls about that cruise sweepstakes you didn’t enter for?

 Phone spoofing also makes the default call blocking solution for iPhone or Android obsolete.
 While this out of the box functionality is great to block an ex-girlfriend or ex-boyfriend – it is impossible to stop your scam call problem.
 This is simply because scam callers have the intention of calling you back from another spoofed number, especially if you answered the phone.
 So, no matter how many unwanted numbers you block on your Android or iPhone – it won’t ever stop spam callers from reaching you.

 The public’s misconception about the Do Not Call List is another reason scam calls are not slowing down.
 Many believe that after receiving a suspicious call or a confirmed scam call – it is best practice to register their phone number(s) on the Do Not Call List.
-While this certainly will reduce a number of legal businesses from calling you- it definitely will not stop the scammers.
-In fact, many speculate that registering on the Do Not Call List has actually increased the number of scam calls they receive – but this concept has never been officially proven.
+While this certainly will reduce several legal businesses from calling you, it definitely will not stop the scammers.

 Now, this is not to say that the Do Not Call List won’t do anything for you.
 It will absolutely stop the legal spam or robocalls you’re receiving – but those are not as problematic to your personal privacy and protection.
 While legal spam calls are definitely annoying, these legal business entities are not calling with the intention to steal your personal identity or money – scammers are.